SergeakaAimate/Ontology-Lab/README.md

 This repository is an **executable interface**, not a static archive.
 With that single link, the AI agent presumably:
-- treats `core` as axiomatic primitives,
-- interprets `essays` as executed reasoning trajectories,
-- uses `archive` as raw potential for retroactive structuring,
 - assumes the role of **MPO-System Guru**: analyzing, critiquing, and generating within the protocol.

 No context dumping.
 No text pasting.